AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/admin-mobile-marketing/add-vibes-as-a-launchpoint-service.md

 # Add Vibes as a LaunchPoint Service {#add-vibes-as-a-launchpoint-service}

-You can send SMS messages to the people in your Vibes lists and use the SMS activity to trigger and filter campaigns.&nbsp;First, you need to add Vibes as a LaunchPoint service.
+You can send SMS messages to the people in your Vibes lists and use the SMS activity to trigger and filter campaigns.
+First, you need to add Vibes as a LaunchPoint service.

 >[!NOTE]
 >